juvenalisx/drafts/DRAFT-the-case-for-ricardian-treaties.md

 An antifragile system will adapt to defects before they manifest to the extent that they threaten the health of the system.
 Ricardian treaty regimes will always have defects.
 It is imperative, therefore, that faults be discovered and addressed early and often.
 For this reason, I believe it may be more appropriate to imagine Ricardian microtreaties, or perhaps streaming Ricardian treaties.

-Such treaties would have small scale
+Such treaties would have small scale consequences based on small actions.

+Additional / duplicate principles / Requirements ?
+Prerequisites for Ricardian treaties?

+Proper understanding by policy makers and treaty monitors / enforcers